MegaMagicPower/Another-Eden-Fish-Bot/README.md

 ## How do I run this?
 First, open up the config.txt file and read through it.
 The instructions should be pretty self explanatory; the value of a parameter is on the left, and the name of the parameter is on the right.
 The first setting may be confusing however, so I'll explain.
 The bot needs to be able to find the window the game is running in, which it does so with the window name.
 You can find this in the top left corner of the window (see screenshot where my window name is "Suz2").
 By default this is "LDPlayer", but you may have renamed it.
 Put this in as your "Window Name" in the config file.
+In the below example, my window name is "Suz2", so in the config file, it should say this: Suz2=Window Name

 ![Preview](https://i.imgur.com/INxSNRW.png)